-- An average cash rate of 3.5%, the same as in the fourth quarter of 2023, reflecting our view of normalizing rates with a five-year terminal cash rate of 2.75% - An estimated annualized return of 6.8% for U.S. large cap equities, based on the S&P 500 - about 3.3% above the average U.S. cash rate - An estimated annualized U.S. government bond return of 5.1%, higher than our expected inflation rate of 2.4%, implying positive real returns - Expected risk premia of between 130 basis points (bps) and 310 bps over cash on a foreign-exchange-hedged basis for other developed market sovereign bonds and corporate bonds
+- An average cash rate of 3.5%, similar to our forecast as of June 2023 - An estimated annualized return of 6.8% for U.S. large cap equities based on the S&P 500; this is 30 basis points (bps) above our June 2023 forecast, and about 3.3 percentage points above the average U.S. cash rate - Estimated annualized U.S. government bond returns ranging from 4.7% to 6.4%, which are higher than our estimated inflation rate of 2.5%, implying positive real returns - Estimated risk premiums from 1.1% to 2.8% over cash on a foreign-exchange-hedged basis for other DM sovereign bonds and corporate bonds